top of page

 Issue

-All insurance policies are pyramid schemes that may not be beneficial for everyone when they are examined in greater detail.
+Insurance policies are essentially pyramid schemes that may not be entirely beneficial for the policyholder when examined in greater detail.

 Transparency

-For example, say an insurance company had 1,000 homeowners each paying $1,000 in annual premiums for a total of $1 million.
-If the average home costs $250,000, then that would mean only 3 out of 1,000 customers would actually be covered by the policy (after the insurance company takes their cut).
-Having only 3 out of 1,000 being covered per year isn't very good for the customer.
+For example, say an insurance company had 1,000 homeowners each paying $1,000 in annual premiums for a total of $1 million per year.
+If the average home costs $250,000, then that would mean only 3 out of 1,000 households would actually be covered by the policy (after the insurance company takes their cut).
+Having only 3 out of 1,000 customers being covered per year isn't very good for the policyholder.

-Even after considering 50 years of paying the insurance company, only 150 out of 1,000 homeowners would be covered.
+Even after considering a longer 50-year term of paying the insurance company their premiums, only 150 out of 1,000 homeowners would actually be covered.
 That's pretty dismal.
-It may be better if that money was instead saved in a separate bank account for emergencies (e.g., 50 years results in a $50,000 bank account compared to a total loss if paid to an insurance company).
+It may be better if that money was saved instead in a separate bank account to cover potential damages (e.g., 50 years results in a $50,000 bank account compared to a total loss of money if paid to an insurance company).

 Territorial Boundaries

-Since some areas of the country may experience a greater number of natural disasters than others, perhaps it would be better to restrict the payout of insurance claims to be limited to within a state's/province's boundaries.
-Doing so would be more fair for those who would have to pay for others who live in high-risk areas.
+Since some areas of the country may experience a greater number of natural disasters than others (e.g., California fires, flooding near coastal areas, etc.), it may be better to restrict the payout of such claims to be limited within a state's/province's boundaries.
+Doing so would be more fair to those who would have to otherwise pay for those who live in high-risk areas.

 Financial Liability

-Allowing insurance companies to insure more than what they can actually pay is not only immoral, it should be illegal.
-The problem is so excessive that the global insurance market collectively insures more than what the entire world has available in money.
-Which provides a false sense of security for policyholders.
+Nearly all insurance companies insure more than they are able to pay out in claims, which is fraudulent in nature.
+The problem is so severe that the global insurance market insures more than what the entire world has available in money.
+Which provides a false sense of security for those who think that they are protected by their insurance policy.
+Legislation needs to be considered that requires insurance companies to have the necessary funds to cover all of their liabilities that is not to exceed their company's capital.

 bottom of page